aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/system-drawing-alternative/_index.md

    }
 </style>

-## Aspose.Drawing.Common API as an alternative to System.Drawing.Common for 2D graphics engine for .NET
+## Aspose.Drawing.Common API as an alternative to System.Drawing.Common for 2D graphics engine for Java

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The alternative to the System.Drawing.Common library has become more relevant since Microsoft announced restrictions on its usage for .NET 6 on non-Windows platforms due to the lack of support for 3rd party native libraries that the Microsoft library relies on.
-The Aspose package supports .NET Standard 2.0 interface and is compatible with any 32-bit or 64-bit operating system where .NET Core 3.1, .NET 6, .NET 7 and higher are installed.
+The alternative to the System.Drawing.Common library has become more relevant since Microsoft announced restrictions on its usage for Java 6 on non-Windows platforms due to the lack of support for 3rd party native libraries that the Microsoft library relies on.
+The Aspose package supports Java Standard 2.0 interface and is compatible with any 32-bit or 64-bit operating system where Java Core 3.1, Java 6, Java 7 and higher are installed.
 Aspose.Drawing is not just a drawing library for Windows with the full support of the System.Drawing.Common API; is also a cross-platform software, free from the shortcomings of the System.Drawing.Common library, and surpasses other alternative competitors' solutions.
 </p>

 ### Aspose.Drawing features description